Types of Committees

 Paper records: The recommended practice is to arrange meeting records in chronological order, so that all records for one meeting are together including the agenda, minutes, attachments, and other documents which are to be discussed at the meeting.
 It may be appropriate to keep case files, such as job applications or applications for an award, separately.

-Paper records may be stored in binders separated by dividers for each meeting date or in hanging files organized by date.
+Paper records can be stored in binders separated by dividers for each meeting date or in hanging files organized by date.

 Files for agendas, minutes, and reports should be named consistently with the same elements in the same order and using agreed upon abbreviations.
 The elements may be separated by a hyphen.
-The file name should include the meeting date (yyyy-mm-dd), the type of file (ag, min, or rpt), and an agreed abbreviation or acronym for the committee name.
+The file name should include the meeting date (yyyy-mm-dd or yyyymmdd, to facilitate sorting of files), the type of file (agenda, minutes, or report), and an agreed abbreviation or acronym for the committee name.

-Committee records should be stored in a common location such as a shared network drive rather than on personal computer space.
-This practice will facilitate access to the records if the record keeper is unavailable.
-Collaboration workspaces such as SharePoint sites may also be used for committee records.
-However, for committees that deal with sensitive personal information, care must be taken that new committee members do not have inappropriate access to previous committee files (see Access and Privacy above).
+Committee records should be stored in a common location such as a shared network drive or SharePoint site, rather than on personal computer space, so they are always available – subject to appropriate permissions – when needed as a University resource.
+For committees that deal with sensitive personal information, care must be taken that new committee members do not have inappropriate access to previous committee files (see Access and Privacy above).

-Many committee records, particularly minutes, have long-term value to the university and will be retained permanently as part of its archives.
-Committees with permanent records include the Board of Governors and its committees, Senate and its committees and councils, faculty councils and their committees, university level committees, advisory boards and councils, and academic department committees.
+Some committee records have long-term or permanent value to the University and will be retained as part of the University archives.
+These committees include: the Board of Governors and its committees, Senate and its committees and councils, faculty councils and their committees, University-level committees, advisory boards and councils, and academic department committees.

-Records of committees which are mandated by government or which perform adjudicative functions such as committees which recommend or decide on hiring, or the awarding of scholarships, grants, etc. may have shorter retention periods.
+Records of committees mandated by government or which perform adjudicative functions such as committees which recommend or decide on hiring, or the awarding of scholarships, grants, etc. have shorter retention periods.

-Most working records related to committees (e.g., copies of catering orders and room bookings, regrets sent by email and other email related to setting up meetings, rather than to the substantive business of the committee, and draft notes from meetings) are of short term value and should be destroyed or deleted once they are no longer needed for current work.
+Most working records related to committees (e.g., copies of catering orders and room bookings, regrets sent by email and other email related to setting up meetings, rather than to the substantive business of the committee, and draft notes from meetings) are transitory records and should be destroyed or deleted once they are no longer needed for current work.

-Electronic imaging: paper committee records may be imaged (scanned) for the convenience of users (e.g., for ease of search and retrieval or to post a copy on the web site).
-The paper originals should be transferred to the archives rather than destroyed.
+Paper committee records may be imaged (scanned) for the convenience of users (e.g., for ease of search and retrieval or to post a copy on the web site).
+The paper originals should be transferred to the University archives rather than destroyed, if the committee’s records have been identified as having long-term archival value.